A Brief Overview of Database

-In practice, a system that allows for the storing of information and some capabilities to manage that data is referred to as a database.
-Thus, a database can be defined as a system that
+In short, a system that allows for the storing of information and some capabilities to manage that data referred as a database.
+Moreover, a database is a system which supports:

-- Supports the creation and management of data using some data structure.
+- To create and manage data using some data structure.

-- Supports a means of data entry into the data structure.
+- Which is a means of data entry into the data structure.

-- Supports the manipulation of the data (editing, deleting, and so on).
+- Perform manipulation of the data (creating, updating, editing, deleting, and so on).

 What Is SQL?